 His Lost Name’s narrative is almost exclusively framed with shaky shots – be it moving or fixed.
 In the case of Hirose’s narrative, the trembling frame and and the tracking movement has no other aim than to underline the subjectivity of Shinichi and Tetsuyo (Cine-note 2).
 Another aspect worth mentioning is cinematographical evolution present in the narrative, i.e. the relative evolution from framing the back of certain characters towards framing their front.
 While this evolution aims to mirror the change in understanding their subjectivities, e.g. the (un)conscious motives hat drives them, is often too subtle to be truly communicative, it nevertheless reveals a director with a vision, director that aims to use images thoughtfully and exploit them as elements of communication as such (cine-note 3).

 His Lost Name, all things considered, should be considered a successful debut for Nanako Hirose.
 While not everything works out perfectly, i.e. the sensible highlighting of the unsaid, one can still feel that Hirose has a strong command of how narrative structure functions – developing the narrative through subtle placed evocations – and has a clear cinematographical vision.
-In short, with His Lost Name Nanako Hirose reveals her abundance of potential, a potential that will surely come to full realization in her future cinematographical narratives.
+In short, with His Lost Name Nanako Hirose reveals the abundance of potential she has, a potential that will surely come to full realization in her future cinematographical narratives.

 Cine-note 1: The two shots of flying birds, one at the opening of the narrative and one at the end of the narrative, are the most evocative.
 They call for interpretation by the spectator.
 While the first is easily situated, the second evokes the question if something truly changed, if Shinichi underwent a subjective change.